dwblair/Riffle-Getting-Started/step-by-step.markdown

 The Riffle can use power sources with voltages between 3.7 Volts and 6 Volts.

-- It can be powered via the microUSB port on the end of the Riffe.
+- It can be powered via the microUSB port on the end of the Riffle.
 - It can be powered via either of the two JST ports on the end of the Riffle.
 One of these ports is labeled "USB/Lith", and should only be used with a 3.7 V Lithium Ion battery.
 The other is labeled "Gen", for 'general', and can be used with any voltage source (any battery chemistry) between 3.7 and 6 Volts.

 ### Power switch